daos-stack/daos/doc/admin/installation.md

 ## Distribution Packages

 DAOS packages are available for CentOS7, openSUSE Leap 15 and Ubuntu 20.04.
-For other distrubution, manual building is required (see next section).
+For other distribution, manual building is required (see next section).

 ### CentOS7